Pre-sectarian Buddhism: Timespan

 Pre-sectarian Buddhism may refer to the earliest Buddhism, the ideas and practices of Gautama Buddha himself.
 It may also refer to early Buddhism as existing until the first documented split in the sangha.
 According to Lambert Schmithausen, it is "the canonical period prior to the development of different schools with their different positions."

 Contrary to the claim of doctrinal stability, early Buddhism was a dynamic movement.
 Pre-sectarian Buddhism may have included or incorporated other Śramaṇic schools of thought, as well as Vedic and Jain ideas and practices.

 The period of "Early Buddhism" in the sense of pre-sectarian Buddhism is considered by scholars such as Paul J. Griffiths and Steven Collins to be from the time of the historical Buddha to the reign of Ashoka (c.
 268 to 232 BCE).
 The first documented split occurred, according to most scholars, between the second Buddhist council and the third Buddhist council.
 Lamotte and Hirakawa both maintain that the first schism in the Buddhist sangha occurred during the reign of Ashoka.
-According to scholar Collett Cox "most scholars would agree that even though the roots of the earliest recognized groups predate Aśoka, their actual separation did not occur until after his death."
+According to scholar Collett Cox "most scholars would agree that even though the roots of the earliest recognised groups predate Aśoka, their actual separation did not occur until after his death."

-The first post-schismatic groups are often stated to be the Sthavira nikāya and the Mahāsāṃghika.
+The first post-schismatic groups are often stated to be the Sthavira Nikāya and the Mahāsāṃghika.
 Eventually, eighteen different schools came into existence.
 The later Mahayana schools may have preserved ideas which were abandoned by the "orthodox" Theravada, such as the Three Bodies doctrine, the idea of consciousness (vijñāna) as a continuum, and devotional elements such as the worship of saints.